Rastopyr/myjs-face-serverless-demo/README.md

-# Demo for MYJS conference
+# Demo for Serverless speech

-Demo code for serverless
+Code base of serverless pros demonstration.